jadijadi/linuxlearner/content/course/lpic1/1011_determine_and_configure_hardware_settings.md

 **HAL** is Hardware Abstraction Layer.
 It abstracts your hardware details from you, say any first network card will be *eth0*.
 This way Linux will see any hardware as an *standard* hardware and you will be able to replace the hardware easily.

 ### dbus
-Is really a bus and lets parts of the system communicate with each other.
+A line like a bus that connects all parts of the OS to each other. dbus lets different parts of the system to communicate with each other.
 For example, when you install a USB into your computer, dbus lets GNOME know about it.
 Using dbus, hardware & software can talk with each other.

 ### udev
 Supplies the software with the events and access info of devices and can handle rules.